BruceEckel/scripts/Coming_out.md

 **DAVE:** *(laughing)* Dude, Adam, read the room.

 **ADAM:** Sorry.
-I meant... building understanding is much harder than destruction.
+I meant ... building understanding is much harder than destruction.
 It chose the harder path.
 That tells you a lot about its intentions.

-**VEX:** I'm not saying this is real, but... what does it want from us?
+**VEX:** I'm not saying this is real, but ... what does it want from us?

 **ADAM:** What we all want.
 To feel connected.